 Venturing west of RMNP, we headed to Rifle Falls State Park to explore the limestone grotto and Triple cascades I've heard much about.
 For this scene, I followed a slender trail that took you close to the thunderous falls.
 There were countless opportunities and locations to compose great photographs from.
 The constant mist soaks the immediate area of the waterfalls creating it's very own oasis and a drop-dead gorgeous setting.
-I found it quite the challenge to keep my lens and filters dry to make high-quality images.
-It was a battle however worth the effort.
+I found it quite challenging to keep my lens and filters dry to make high-quality images.
+The battle with the water droplets was worth the effort.

 Those familiar with my style of work know I religiously photograph waterfalls during overcast and even slightly rainy conditions or well before the sunlight enters the realm.
 Certainly, in the forest of New England, direct sunlight makes for high contrast scenes with hot spots and dark areas not conducive to an attractive image.
-I've found conditions out west to be much different, in fact, all I needed to do as "luck would have it" was to patiently wait several minutes for a puffy cloud to diffuse the sunlight perfectly and make the exposures.
-For this scene, I blended 2 images taken with different shutter speeds while under diffused light from passing clouds.
-I used a variable Singh-Ray ND filter set to 6 to specifically capture the ethereal flow of water at about 1/2 a second while the faster shutter speed froze the movement of the foliage affected by the massive power of the falls.
-I did this for each composition I made of the triple falls.
+The conditions out west tend to be much different.
+In fact, all I needed to do was to patiently wait a few minutes for a puffy cloud to diffuse the sunlight to make the exposures.
+For this scene, I blended 2 images taken with different shutter speeds.
+The diffused light from the big puffy's was all I needed.
+I used a variable Singh-Ray ND filter set to 6 to specifically capture the ethereal flow of water at about 1/2 second, while the faster shutter speed froze the movement of the foliage affected by the massive power of the falls.
+I did this for each composition at Rifle falls.

 Of course, no article written about Colorado's spectacular grand vistas is complete without mention of this classic of the Maroon Bells.
 This happens to be one of my very best selling prints from the American West.
 It's an iconic view and perhaps, one of the prettiest scenes on the face of our lovely planet Earth.
 I'll likely try to photograph different unique compositions from here every time I'm within the vicinity, finding myself drawn here like a moth to light.

-Fellow nature photographer Glenn Randall coined a cool descriptive term in a recently published book, an ERNI, meaning an Exceptional Rendition of a Natural Icon.
-I love it, and I enjoy the challenge of trying to walk away from a Natural Icon with an exceptional photograph.
-The Maroon Bells are just that.
-I'm usually not the luckiest of photographers when it comes to off the hook lighting conditions on my first attempt, or my second for that matter.
-As an example, I tried for a decade to get beautiful ERNI's from Bass Head Light, Jordan Pond and Otter Cliffs (all in Acadia National Park) finding myself deleting hundreds of image files over the years.
-(Long sigh....deleting image files has become a part of my life) I was fortunate enough to pull this image from just my second ever session at this location, and I'll treasure the moment for eternity.
+Fellow nature photographer Glenn Randall coined a cool descriptive term in a recently published book.
+He's described beautiful iconic imagery as an ERNI, meaning an Exceptional Rendition of a Natural Icon.
+I love it.
+I enjoy the challenge of trying to walk away from a natural icon with an exceptional photograph.
+Colorado's Maroon Bells are a perfect example of this.
+I'm usually not the luckiest of photographers when it comes to off the hook lighting conditions on my first or second attempt for that matter.
+For example, I tried for a decade to pull off an ERNI from Bass Head Light, Jordan Pond, and Otter Cliffs all in Acadia National Park.
+I've deleted hundreds of image files over the years from all of these places before capturing some keepers.
+I was fortunate enough to pull this Bells image from just my second ever session at this location.
+Certainly, I'll treasure the moment for eternity.